dequelabs/axe-core/doc/run-partial.md

 # axe runPartial / finishRun

 `axe.runPartial` and `axe.finishRun` are two methods which allow axe to test a page in two stages.
-This is different from `axe.run()`, in that `axe.runPartial` and `axe.finishRun` does not require communication between frames.
+This is different from `axe.run()`, in that `axe.runPartial` and `axe.finishRun` do not require communication between frames.
 This can be useful when frame communication is not possible or not secure.
 See [axe.frameMessenger](frame-messenger.md) for information on frame communication.

 To use these methods, call `axe.runPartial()` in the top window, and in all nested frames and iframes.
-The results are then put into an array, and then passed to `axe.finishRun()`. `axe.finishRun()` then complete the test and generates the axe report.
+The results are put into an array, and then passed to `axe.finishRun()`. `axe.finishRun()` then completes the test and generates the axe report.

 This results in code that looks something like the following.
 The `context` and `options` arguments used are the same as would be passed to `axe.run`.
 See [API.md](api.md) for details.